Assam tackling illegal migration, Bengal is not: Shah

 Guwahati: Union Home Minister Amit Shah on Tuesday while praising the BJP-led Assam government for strongly tackling illegal migration, alleged that the West Bengal government was not cooperating with the Centre in dealing with the problem.

+It is because of dereliction of duty by the BSF (run by the central government) that cross border infiltration and smuggling is taking place, TMC national spokesperson Sukhendu Sekhar Ray told PTI.

+He claimed that in the recent past, some BSF officials have been arrested for their involvement in smuggling .

-The home minister said that he had visited the Indo-Bangladesh border at Mankachar in Assam on Monday and ''the data reveals that during the last six years, infiltration has declined considerably and we hope to completely end it soon''.
+The home minister said that he had visited the Indo-Bangladesh border at Mankachar in Assam on Monday and 'data reveals that during the last six years, infiltration has declined considerably and we hope to completely end it soon'.

 Referring to the earlier rampant cattle smuggling to Bangladesh through Assam, Shah said that Sarma's government has ensured that all doors in the state has been closed for cattle smugglers.